naveedkumbhar/symfony-nginx/README.md

 # symfony-nginx
-Install and configure symfony 2.8 with ngnix php5-fpm
+Install and configure symfony 2.8 with nginx php5-fpm